 Staying Close to Your Tween Daughter

-The bad news is that your tween’s developing body is flooded by hormones, her brain is rewiring, her need to discover herself and her place in the world takes precedence over the other things she values (like her family and schoolwork), and she probably can’t acknowledge how much she still loves and needs you, because she's working hard to feel "grown up" and independent.
-The good news is that if you can accept this new situation and adjust your parenting accordingly, the tween years are the perfect time to strengthen your relationship before she heads into the teen years.
+The bad news is that your tween’s developing body is flooded by hormones, her need to discover herself and her place in the world takes precedence over the other things she values (like her family and schoolwork), and she probably can’t acknowledge how much she still loves and needs you, because she's working hard to feel "grown up" and independent.
+The good news is that if you can accept this new situation and adjust your parenting accordingly, the tween years are the perfect time to solidify your relationship, before she heads into the teen years.

 Tips to make parenting your tween girl less drama, and more delight:

 1) Be willing to change.

 You can’t parent the way you did when she was little; it just isn’t appropriate or effective.
 If she gets testy, that’s a signal that you need to adjust your parenting style.

 2) Focus on the relationship, not on discipline.

 You’ll get no respect if she doesn’t feel connected to you.
 Fight like the dickens to stay close to your daughter.
 Do not let her push you away.
 She still needs you, she just can't acknowledge it.
 Find every opportunity to connect.
 Hug her hello every morning, and when you see her again later in the day.
 Hug her goodbye when she leaves for school.
 She may not "need" tucking in at night, but that shouldn't stop you from lying down next to her to discuss her day and having a few minutes of quiet connection.
 I find that time just before bed to be the time my daughter is least distracted by other things, and most willing to open her heart to me.

 3) It’s appropriate for your tween to want more independence.